Animist Psychology

 - Enjoy resources on heart-aware decolonization and becoming a place

-- Explore different cultural frames for an ethic of service and relatedness
+- Explore different frameworks for a long-term ethic of service and relatedness

-- Identify the foundations of healthy psyche in your ancestral cultures of origin
+- Celebrate the foundations of healthy psyche in your ancestral cultures of origin

 - Practice identifying ways to deepen your path of personal cultivation